harelsegev/INDXRipper/README.md

 This reduces noise (duplicate information) in case you combine the output with the output of fls or MFTECmd.

 **Note:**
-The file reference of a deleted entry may be overwritten.
+The file reference in a deleted entry may be overwritten.
 Therefore, the MFT index outputted by INDXRipper may be false.

 ## Installation
 Python 3.8 or above is required.